OfficiallyEra/OfficiallyEra/README.md

 - ☑️ Gaining expirience since 2014, Updating GitHub since 2024

 - 🌱 Currently working on a detailed finger and hand detection project using C++ and OpenCV.
+You can view its progress [here](https://github.com/OfficiallyEra/ExternalProjects/tree/main/C%2B%2B)

 - 🎮 Learning game engine development while indulging in my passion for playing games!